 As human beings (and members of the mammal family), our brains and bodies are hard-wired for connection.
 We need it to survive.
 I'm so happy you're here, reaching out for connection, because I know how hard that can be.
 I too am a human being on a healing journey, and my philosophy as a psychotherapist has been shaped by that journey.
 I have learned, in an embodied way, that we are shaped by our relationships with attachment figures (our caregivers and mentors), that emotions are part of a wise old information system in our bodies, that vulnerability is hard, that humans naturally want to move towards wholeness, and that telling your story, and claiming it, is critical to finding wholeness.

 Becoming a psychotherapist was a second career for me, and a decision I made by listening to my body, sitting with pain, facing unresolved trauma, exploring emotion, and taking risk.
-I had been a high school teacher for 17 years, working with the most amazing students, but I could feel resistance in my body that I needed to tend to, and when I surrendered to the resistance and allowed the process to unfold, it brought me here.
+I had been a high school teacher for 17 years, working with the most amazing students, when I began to feel resistance in my body that I needed to tend to, and when I surrendered to the resistance and allowed the process to unfold, it brought me here.

-Most importantly, I am a mother and a wife, and my greatest education has been learning to show up fully for the people I love by doing my own healing work; to disrupt intergenerational patterns, to accept the mirror that they hold up to my vulnerabilities, to be honest, and to reach out even when it's scary.
+Most importantly, I am a mother and a wife, and my greatest education has been learning to show up fully for my husband and children by doing my own healing work to accept the mirror that they hold up to my vulnerabilities, to disrupt intergenerational patterns, to be honest, and to reach out even when it's scary.
 They have taught me about the power of connection and the beauty of turning toward instead of armouring up.
 I strive to be a whole, authentic version of me so I can have deep and meaningful relationships with them.

 I am honoured to have this opportunity to work in a field that aligns with my truth and empowers others to do the same.